University of Guelph: Main campus

-Earliest examples of the campus' architecture date back to the inception of the Ontario Agricultural College and include the President's house and Raithby House, which were constructed with local limestone.
-The campus also has a number of notable midcentury modernist buildings, mostly in the Brutalist style, which were constructed in the 1960s as part of the school's expansion plan.
-Complexes such as the MacKinnon arts building and the McLaughlin library, overseen by architect Josep Lluis Sert, serve as major meeting places.
-The campus is well-populated with trees which line the main walkways, many of which are paved with red clay brick.
-The campus includes an arboretum.

 Campus safety is provided by the University of Guelph Campus Community Police, First Response Team and Fire Safety officers.
+The main campus is approximately a 1 hour drive west of Toronto.
+It is 412 hectares, which includes a 12-hectare Research Park and a 165-hectare arboretum.

 Ontario Agricultural College (OAC) campuses

 The Ontario Agricultural College had a network of campuses and research stations throughout Ontario which were operated by the Ministry of Agriculture, Food, and Rural Affairs.
 At one time, courses were offered in English in Guelph, Kemptville and Ridgetown, and in French at Campus d'Alfred near Ottawa.
 From 1889 to 1961, this college published the OAC Review, a magazine published by and for students, with topics on everything from political and social events to photographs from around campus.

 In 2014, the University of Guelph announced that academic programmes at the Alfred and Kemptville campuses would close after the existing students completed their studies.
 In early 2017, the University of Guelph web site clearly indicated that this institution was no longer offering programs at either location.

 The OAC does operate in Guelph and at the campus in Ridgetown, Ontario at the former Ridgetown College of Agricultural Technology, on over 450 acre.
 It does not offer degree programs in this location.
 Instead, the focus is on technology transfer, with two and three year diploma programs.
 Specialties are agriculture, veterinary technology, environmental management and horticulture.
 This location also offers one-year certificate programs in performance horse handling and veterinary office administration.
 There is also an apprenticeship program for Dairy Herdsperson (new for 2017).